U.S. Legal System

 The ultimate source of the law is the people -- this is an absolutely critical point.
 The law is not determined by a king, monarch, or dictator.
 It is determined by elected officials, and if voters do not agree with their decisions, the voters can elect other representatives at the next election.

 - Some states also allow voters to decide about specific laws; these processes are referred to as initiative and referendum; for example, see Art.
 III, Section 1 of the North Dakota Constitution.
+Initiative and referendum are discussed again in a subsequent section on this page.

 The following table summarizes the U.S. structure of government.
 The subsequent list of points expands on that summary.